Llandyfaelog 132kV Substation

 NGET owns and maintains the electricity transmission network in England and Wales and has a legal obligation to connect customers to the network when a connection is requested.
 When existing substations do not have the capacity for the size of the connection required, NGET is required to build a new one to meet the need.

-NGET is moving forward with plans for a 400kV substation in response to connection requests for two 132kV substations from Green Gen Cymru and NGED respectively.
+NGET is moving forward with plans for a 400kV substation in response to connection requests for two 132kV substations from Green GEN Cymru and NGED respectively.
 The NGET substation enables NGED, as the distribution network operator, to make corresponding upgrades to the local 132 kV distribution network.

 NGED’s proposals form an important next step in delivering the grid upgrades needed to provide our customers with a safe, stable, and reliable electricity supply for homes and businesses in the future.